|Phase II||Supportive care, Treatment||Closed||18 and over||NCI, Other||RTOG 1012|

 - Able to swallow thick liquids prior to treatment

-- Able to complete required forms (verbal completion is adequate)
+- Able to speak English or Spanish in order to complete required forms (verbal completion is adequate)

 - No patients with poorly controlled diabetes